 Preparing for your appointment

 If you haven't been diagnosed with diabetes, make an appointment with your primary care provider to determine the cause of your hypoglycemia and appropriate treatment.

 What you can do

-- Write down your symptoms, including when they started and how often they occur.
+- Make a list of your symptoms, including when they started and how often they occur.

 - List your typical daily habits, including alcohol intake, meals and exercise routines.
-Also, note any recent changes to these habits, such as a new exercise routine, or a new job that's changed the times you eat.
+Also, note recent changes to these habits, such as a new exercise routine, or a new job that's changed the times you eat.

 - Are my signs and symptoms due to hypoglycemia?